cryptoniumX/di/README.md

 - Named or anonymous services
 - Eagerly or lazily loaded services
 - Dependency graph resolution
-- Default injector
+- Default Container
-- Injector cloning
+- Container cloning
 - Service override
 - Lightweight, no dependencies
 - No code generation

 🚀 Services are loaded in invocation order.

 🕵️ Service health can be checked individually or globally.
-Services implementing `di.Healthcheckable` interface will be called via `di.HealthCheck[type]()` or `injector.HealthCheck()`.
+Services implementing `di.Healthcheckable` interface will be called via `di.HealthCheck[type]()` or `Container.HealthCheck()`.

 🛑 Services can be shutdowned properly, in back-initialization order.
-Services implementing `di.Shutdownable` interface will be called via `di.Shutdown[type]()` or `injector.Shutdown()`.
+Services implementing `di.Shutdownable` interface will be called via `di.Shutdown[type]()` or `Container.Shutdown()`.

 ## 🚀 Install